Johann Ludwig Choulant: Life and work

-He diagnosed medicine at the Collegium Medico-chirurgicum in Dresden and at the University of Leipzig, followed by work in 1817 as a physician/obstetrician in Altenburg.
+Choulant was born in Dresden, the son of a master cook in the service of Antony of Saxony.
+He studied at the Catholic school in Dresden and then to the Gymnasium.
+In 1807 he dropped studies and went to apprentice at the Royal Pharmacy.
+In 1811 he went to study medicine at the Collegium Medico-chirurgicum in Dresden where he studied under Hedenus, Kreysig and Ohle.
+In 1813 he went to the University of Leipzig, where he was influenced by studies under Ernst Platner.
+This was followed by work in 1817 as a physician/obstetrician in Altenburg.
+He graduated with a dissertation on spinal deformities in March 1818.
 During the same year he joined the staff at the Medizinischen Realwörterbuch of Johann Friedrich Pierer (1767–1832).
 In 1821 he was a physician at the Königlichen Katholischen Krankenstift in Dresden-Friedrichstadt.

 In 1822 he began work as a lecturer at the Königlich Chirurgisch-Medizinische Akademie (Royal Surgical-Medical Academy) in Dresden, where during the following year he became a professor of theoretical medicine.
 In 1828 he became a professor of practical medicine, and from 1843 to 1860 was rector of the Royal Surgical-Medical Academy.
-From 1844 onward, he served as medical officer in the Saxon Ministry of the Interior.
+From 1844 onward, he served as medical officer in the Saxon Ministry of the Interior and served a privy councilor to the king.